 For 17 years Devon taught Japanese and French at PLC having later studied Japanese at UWA and Ryukoko University in Kyoto.
 During this time, she served on various committees and was involved in several exchange programmes.
 In 2001-2, Devon studied post-graduate linguistics externally which led to her teaching at Junshin and Kagoshima Universities and on her return to Australia to teaching EALD.
 She taught at Christ Church and Newman colleges and examined for IELTS here and in India.
 She continues to do relief teaching at Churchlands High.

 Devon's two sons and husband (deceased) are also UWA graduates.
-Her focus is now volunteer work, particularly with Save the Children,now focusing on community sales throughout the year at local fairs and shopping centres using Guild Volunteers as helpers.
-She is also an active member of Friends of Grounds and the PLCOCA, both involved in fundraising activities.
+Her focus is now volunteering, including mentoring overseas students, and assisting at Lions Club, Little Things for Tiny and Cat Haven events.
+She is also an active committee member of Friends of Grounds and the PLCOCA, both involved in fundraising activities.

 Deputy Warden of Convocation (2020–2021)